insure logo

 Can I refuse a home or car inspection?

-In most cases, you have a legal right to refuse an inspection from your insurance company, Simeone says.
+You have a legal right to refuse an inspection from your insurance company, Simeone says.
 However, it may not always be in your best interest to do so.

 “Denying the inspection request means you’ll probably have to deal with an expensive fallout,” Simeone says.
 “If you refuse, your insurance company will probably deny the claim.
 So, you won’t be able to benefit from all the coverage you’ve paid for during the life of the policy.”